wiegs/wqtools/README.md

 1. set ENVIRONMENT variable to contain the WQ_API_KEY in bash

-use your actual key here from the [WisQuas Account page](https://wisquas.lostrabbitlabs.com/account)
+Use your actual key here from the [WisQuas Account page](https://wisquas.lostrabbitlabs.com/account).
+Alternately, load from a password vault as in this [example].(https://github.com/wiegs/wqtools/blob/main/setupEnv.sh).
 ```
 export WQ_API_KEY=""
 ```